 What Is Indexed Universal Life Insurance?

 During your lifetime, an IUL insurance policy can accumulate cash value.
-Part of the premiums you pay are allocated to a cash-value account.
-That account tracks the performance of an underlying stock index, such as the Nasdaq or S&P 500 Composite Price Index.
-As the index moves up or down, the insurance company credits the cash value portion of your policy with interest.
+Part of the premiums you pay go to a cash-value account.
+This account tracks the performance of an underlying stock index, such as the Nasdaq or S&P 500.

-Cash value that accumulates inside an IUL insurance policy then grows tax-deferred.
 It is possible to borrow against the policy’s cash value if necessary.
 However, any loans left unpaid at the time you pass away are deducted from the death benefit.

 IUL Caps, Floors and Participation Rates

-Most IULs include a cap, which is the maximum credited rate in a given period.
-So, for instance, if an index rises 15% in a strong year but the contract cap is 6%, the credited interest will not exceed that ceiling.
-Participation rates further shape returns by determining what percentage of the index’s upside is used in crediting.
+Participation rates also determine the percentage of the index’s upside for crediting.
 A policy with a 70% participation rate would credit only 70% of the index gain, subject to the cap.
-Spread charges or asset-based fees can reduce the credited rate even when the index performs well, marking another downside of IUL.
+Spread charges or asset-based fees can reduce the credited rate.
+This is the case even when the index performs well, marking another downside of IUL.

 What Is a 401(k)?

-A 401(k) is a type of qualified retirement plan that allows you to set money aside for retirement on a tax-advantaged basis.
-Contributions are deducted from your paychecks via an elective salary deferral, and your employer can also offer a matching contribution.
-For 2026, the contribution limit for employees is $24,500.
-Workers over the age of 50 can contribute an additional $8,000 per year.
-Additionally, those between the ages 60 and 63 are eligible for a super catch-up contribution limit of $11,250.
+A 401(k) is a type of qualified retirement plan.
+It allows you to set money aside for retirement on a tax-advantaged basis.
+Contributions come directly out of your paychecks via an elective salary deferral.
+Your employer may also offer a matching contribution.

-Employee and employer contributions grow tax-deferred and starting at age 59 ½, you can make penalty-free withdrawals.
-Any withdrawals made before age 59 ½ may be subject to a 10% early withdrawal penalty as well as income tax.
-Otherwise, tax treatment varies depending on the type of 401(k) you have.
+Employee and employer contributions grow tax-deferred, and you can make penalty-free withdrawals beginning at age 59 ½.
+Any withdrawals made before age 59 ½ may be subject to a 10% early withdrawal penalty.
+It is also subject to income tax.

 Types of 401(k)s

 - Traditional 401(k) contributions are made using pre-tax dollars.
-Any money you contribute is automatically deducted from your taxable income from the year.
+Any money you contribute is automatically deducted from your taxable income for the year.
 When you begin taking money out of your 401(k) in retirement, you’ll pay ordinary income tax on withdrawals.

 - A Roth 401(k), meanwhile, is funded with after-tax dollars, and qualified withdrawals are tax-free.

-There’s no death benefit component with a 401(k).
-Rather, this is money you save during your working years that you can tap into in retirement.
-Unless you’re still working with the same employer, you must begin takingrequired minimum distributions (RMDs) from a 401(k) beginning at age 73 (or age 75 if you were born in 1960 or later).
+Unless you’re still working with the same employer, you must begin taking required minimum distributions (RMDs) from a 401(k) beginning at age 73, or age 75 if you were born in 1960 or later.

 Estimate your required withdrawals from a 401(k) or IRA using our free RMD calculator: